 We both really enjoyed flying with LATAM on the Dreamliner.
 It is a great plane, and LATAM crews do seem very friendly and eager to please.
 When planning routes to and around South America, I would certainly go out of my way to choose LATAM.

-You may be interested in my airline comparisons including Avianca vs. LATAM, the best business class airline in South America, Business Class on United vs. Delta vs. American Airlines, top 10 Best Business Class airlines for long haul travel and my other LATAM Business Class reviews.
+You may be interested in our airline comparisons including Avianca vs. LATAM, the best business class airline in South America, Business Class on United vs. Delta vs. American Airlines, top 10 Best Business Class airlines for long-haul travel and my other LATAM Business Class reviews.

 COPYRIGHT 2014 - 2023 LUXURY TRAVEL DIARY.
 DUPLICATION OUTSIDE OF LUXURYTRAVELDIARY.COM IS EXPRESSLY FORBIDDEN.

 Note: All benefits & upgrades subject to availability & Terms & Conditions, enquire for more information.
 Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.